Smoky, creamy vegan black bean dip only takes a few minutes to make and is perfect with chips and veggies for dipping.

 I've been serving this dip for so long that my friends and I named it: Becky LeBeans.
 Levine is my maiden name, and we are comedy geniuses.

-It's also incredibly easy to make!
-Just mash the ingredients together in a bowl, and chill until you're ready to dip.
+This black bean dip is incredibly easy to make!
+Just pulse the ingredients together in a food processor, and chill until you're ready to dip.
 Bing, bang, boom.

-Like I mentioned, this makes a great dip for chips, but that's not the only place you can use these!
+Like I mentioned, vegan black bean dip is great with chips or veggies, but that's not the only place you can use it!

 - Try it as a sandwich spread with veggies and avocado.